KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes packed features to help you build amazing keyboard extensions:

 * ⌨️ [Essentials][Essentials] - KeyboardKit comes with a bunch of essential features, types and views.
-* 💥 [Actions][Actions] - KeyboardKit makes it easy to trigger actions like character insertion, locale switching, etc.
+* 💥 [Actions][Actions] - KeyboardKit makes it easy to trigger character insertion, locale switching, etc.
 * 🤖 [AI Support][AI] - KeyboardKit unlocks additional capabilities that are useful for AI-based tools.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit can perform on-device and remote autocomplete & autocorrect.
 * 🗯 [Callouts][Callouts] - KeyboardKit can show input and secondary action callouts.